derekelkins/agda-vim/README.md

 supported mode, so there's no guarantee it will work with different versions of Agda.
 I've currently used it with Agda 2.3.2.1 through 2.4.2.2.
 I have not tested Literate Agda files at all and would be a bit surprised if they worked.

 This currently does not use any of the vim "package" formats.
-Copying the vim subfolder into your .vim file and adding the following line to filetypes.vim should be adequate:
+Copying the files into your .vim folder and adding the following line to filetypes.vim should be adequate:

     au BufNewFile,BufRead *.agda setf agda